Shadeeyah/Shadeeyah/README.md

 ### 💻 Cybersecurity Enthusiast | Administrative Professional | Cybersecurity Analyst

 I’m currently based in **Ontario, Canada**, and I’m on an exciting journey to becoming a **Cybersecurity Analyst**.
-With a background in administration and customer service, I’ve developed strong analytical, problem-solving, and organizational skills — all of which now fuel my growing passion for **network security and digital defense**.
+With a background in administration and customer service, I’ve developed strong analytical, problem-solving, and organizational skills, all of which now fuel my growing passion for **network security and digital defence**.

 I’m all about learning, building, and protecting systems while staying curious about how the digital world operates behind the scenes.

 ---

 ### 🧠 About Me
-- 🎓 **B.Sc. in Physical and Health Education** – Lagos State University (2022)
+- B.Sc. in Physical and Health Education** – Lagos State University (2022)
-- 💬 Experienced in **Administration, Customer Service, and Network Projects**
+- Experienced in **Administration, Customer Service, and Network Projects**
-- 🧩 Currently learning **Cybersecurity Fundamentals, Network Security, and Ethical Hacking**
+- Currently learning **Cybersecurity Fundamentals, Network Security, and Ethical Hacking**
-- 🌍 Passionate about digital security awareness and continuous self-improvement
+- Passionate about digital security awareness and continuous self-improvement
-- 🎧 Music, movies, and family keep me grounded outside the tech world
+- Music, movies, and family keep me grounded outside the tech world

 ---

 ### 🛡️ Core Skills
-#### 🧰 Administrative & Professional Skills
+🧰 Administrative & Professional Skills
 - Office Administration & Executive Support
 - Client & Customer Relationship Management
 - Time Management & Team Collaboration
 - Communication, Documentation & Confidentiality

-#### 🔐 Cybersecurity & Technical Skills
+🔐 Cybersecurity & Technical Skills
 - Network Security Fundamentals
 - Access Control & Firewalls
 - Threat Detection & Risk Analysis